jason6q/cloud-slurm/README.md

 Grab your tailscale ip address by running `tailscale ip`.
 If this is your local desktop like mines for my head node you can get away with `localhost`.

-Grab your GPUs via `nvidia-smi -L`, if you have multiple ones you'll have to make sure you select a range in the `slurm.conf`.
+Grab your GPUs via `nvidia-smi -L`, if you have multiple ones you have to specify the number of GPUs `slurm.conf`.

 To configure Slurm we'll have to create a conf file: `sudo touch /etc/slurm/slurm.conf`.
 Edit the file and copy the following template: